-Christina Gregory is a sophomore in the Honors College double-majoring in English with a concentration in writing and public relations with a minor in French and a business certificate.
+Christina Gregory is a jumior in the Honors College double-majoring in English with a concentration in writing and public relations with a minor in French and a business certificate.
 She also is the Layout Editor and Website Developer for :lexicon and a member of Spotlight Musical Theater Company and the Red Masquers.
 She enjoys writing dystopia and science fiction in her spare time, and her favorite book is 1984 by George Orwell.
 After graduation, she plans to work in New York as an acquisitions editor at a trade publishing company.

-Margaret Long is a sophmore secondary education and history major and member of the Honors College.
+Margaret Long is a junior secondary education and history major and member of the Honors College.
 On campus, she is also involved with KDE, the education fraternity, and works as a volunteer tutor.
 Her dream job is to run the children's education section of a museum.

 Joining the Staff